v9h/client-character-changer/README.md

 - Lightweight and easy to modify.

 ## TODO
+- ⏳ Make it actually work with another API ( economy api is mostly blacklisted ).
 - ⏳ Add support for copying newer accessories (WaistAccessory, HairAccessory, etc.).
 - ⏳ Implement copying of body parts.
 - ⏳ Enable clothing duplication.